White Clover Establishment and Management Guide (B 1251)Download PDF

 Insects can be a serious pest when planting legumes in the fall.
 Pygmy crickets can quickly and completely eliminate newly emerged seedlings (Figure 6).
 Scout fields closely and be ready to apply an appropriate insecticide if necessary.
 Crickets may be difficult to spot, but their presence will be indicated by small circular-shaped bites on clover seedling leaflets.
 Delaying planting until after a killing frost greatly decreases insect pressure.

-Soil test pastures on alternate years and apply necessary lime, P and K to maintain healthy and productive stands.
+Soil test pastures on alternate years and apply necessary lime, phosphate (P) and potassium (K) to maintain healthy and productive stands.
 Although P and K are not removed in large amounts under grazing, nutrients can be redistributed to shade, watering and other lounging areas where urine and dung are concentrated.
 This is particularly true in large continuously stocked pastures.

 Even though white clover is tolerant of close grazing, it is still sensitive to grazing pressure.
 For example, white clover can become a weed in lawns that are frequently mowed.
 Close defoliation allows light to reach white clover leaves and favors clover growth over tall fescue.
 In contrast, white clover is seldom found in ungrazed pastures or hay fields that are cut infrequently.
 The tall grass in these uncut fields shades clover and favors grass growth.

 When pastures are rotationally grazed at frequent intervals to short residue heights, clover regrowth is favored over grass regrowth (Figure 7).
 Rotational grazing also increases use of grasses and allows storage of root carbohydrates.
-Graze pastures containing white clover to roughly a 1½ to 2 inch stubble height to encourage clover persistence.
-Rest periods of two to three weeks are generally adequate for white clover-bermudagrass mixtures, but three to four week regrowth periods may be necessary for tall fescue or orchardgrass pastures containing white clover.
+Graze pastures containing white clover to roughly a 1.5 to 2 inch stubble height to encourage clover persistence.
+Rest periods of two to three weeks are generally adequate for white clover-bermudagrass mixtures, but three- to four-week regrowth periods may be necessary for tall fescue or orchardgrass pastures containing white clover.

-White clover is more tolerant than other clovers of 2,4-D applications, but effectiveness of these applications is dependent upon weather and maturity of weedy species.
+White clover is more tolerant of 2,4-D applications than other clovers, but effectiveness of these applications is dependent upon weather and maturity of weedy species.
 Two pints of 2,4-D per acre will injure white clover, but in most cases it will recover.
-Clover is highly sensitive to dicamba (Weedmaster, Banvel), picloram (Grazon P+D), and triclopyr (Remedy), and these chemicals will normally completely eliminate existing clover.
+Clover is highly sensitive to dicamba (Weedmaster, Banvel), picloram (Grazon P+D) and triclopyr (Remedy), and these chemicals will normally completely eliminate existing clover.
 Typically, if the proportion of clover has dropped to 5-10 percent of the stand dry matter and weed pressure is heavy, it is probably appropriate to kill weeds and reseed clover after the herbicide residual activity has expired.

 Diseases of White Clover

 - Never turn hungry animals into a lush white clover stand.
-Fill animals with low quality hay and watch them closely for the first few hours after turning into a pasture that contains large amounts of clover.
+Fill animals with low quality hay and watch them closely for the first few hours after turning into a pasture containing large amounts of clover.

 - Do not initially put animals on lush white clover pastures if plants have large amounts of surface moisture (dew or rain) present.

-- If bloat risk is high, feed bloat preventing com-pounds (i.e., poloxalene) and provide access to dry hay.
+- If bloat risk is high, feed bloat preventing compounds (for example, poloxalene) and provide access to dry hay.

 There are many animal and agronomic related reasons for establishing a productive stand of white clover in existing grass pastures.
-Below are a few tips to help insure a productive stand:
+The following are a few tips to help ensure a productive stand:

 - Choose a productive and persistent white clover variety.